Holcaspis brevicula

 Holcaspis brevicula, the Eyrewell ground beetle, is a species of carabid beetle native to New Zealand, one of a number of small black flightless beetles in the genus Holcaspis that inhabit the dry eastern lowlands of the South Island.
-H. brevicula is very rare—only ten specimens have ever been collected—and critically endangered: the species was found only in Eyrewell Forest, a single plantation of exotic pine trees currently being converted into dairy farms.
+H. brevicula is very rare—only ten specimens have ever been collected—and either critically endangered or extinct: the species was found only in Eyrewell Forest, a single plantation of exotic pine trees now converted into dairy farms.

 Description

-H. brevicula was named and described in 1984 by Michael Butcher in a revision of the genus Holcaspis.
+Holcaspis brevicula was named and described in 1984 by Michael Butcher in a revision of the genus Holcaspis.
 At that point it was known from only two male specimens, both collected in Eyrewell Forest on the Canterbury Plains in 1961.
 H. brevicula can be distinguished from its slightly larger close relative H. algida by the patterns of punctures and setae on its pronotum and elytra, and by the male's shorter aedeagus.
 It is a small (10–11 mm long) shiny black ground beetle, and is flightless, predatory, and probably nocturnal.
 As adults have been collected during winter months, H. brevicula probably lives for over two years – relatively long for a beetle.